Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Just past the helicopter landing – about midway up the mountain

-The 6-mile round trip on the Cochise Indian Trail takes you past rocks that come in all shapes and sizes and reminds me of the Flintstones.
-This is one of the top hikes in Arizona, and you’re not likely to have a lot of company on it.
+The 6-mile round trip on the Cochise Indian Trail in the Dragoon Mountains takes you past rocks that come in all shapes and sizes and reminds me of the Flintstones.
+Even though I think this is one of the top hikes in Arizona, you’re not likely to have a lot of company on it.
 At the high point enjoy big vistas of country spiked with stacked boulders at impossible angles.

 Along the way, enjoy some of the best birding in Arizona.
 Allow three to five hours depending on how far you go.